tvaliasek/state-machine/README.md

 #### GenericStep
 Abstract class representing common step.
 You can customize inner logic to your needs, but you must implement at least doWork method.
 And you probably want to customize shouldRun method.
 Its state is maintained by combination of process name and step name.

+If you define a dependency on the successful execution of the other steps (third constructor parameter), you can access it from context property on `this.stateOfDependencies`.
+This property contains `Map<stringNameOfStep, ProcessStepStateInterface|ProcessStepStateInterface[]>`.

+You can also access the process on context property `this.process`.

 *Example:*